Service providers haul in millions, but some don’t even have websites.

 These businesses include:

-Williamsburg-based Discount Cellular Plus (DCP), which became an E-rate service provider only in 2010, has been allotted about $1.5 million through E-rate in New York between 2010 and 2012.
+n Williamsburg-based Discount Cellular Plus (DCP), which became an E-rate service provider only in 2010 but already has been allotted about $1.5 million through E-rate.
 It appears to provide E-rate services exclusively to fervently Orthodox schools, and has so far requested more than $500,000 in E-rate reimbursements for fiscal year 2013.

 DCP is currently being sued in federal court by Sprint/Nextel.
 The suit alleges that DCP, along with its owner Yoel Stossel and two other men, Chaim Weiss and Yanky Katz, targeted yeshivas to steal their special discounts and rate plans and that the defendants then fraudulently acquired large quantities of “new high-end Sprint phones,” including iPhones, which they illegally unlocked and resold for a substantial profit.
 When a Jewish Week reporter called DCP to talk about E-rate and the Sprint case, she was referred to the company’s attorney.
 A message left with the attorney was not returned by press time.